codingcozy/seedividend/_posts/2024-02-12-tanstack-react-query로-무한스크롤-구현하기-react-intersection-observer.md

 "use client";

 import { getPostRecommends } from "@/app/_lib/getPostRecommends";
-import {
-  InfiniteData,
-  useInfiniteQuery,
-  useQuery,
-} from "@tanstack/react-query";
+import { InfiniteData, useInfiniteQuery, useQuery } from "@tanstack/react-query";
 import Post from "../Post";
 import { IPost } from "../PostArticle";
 import { Fragment, useEffect } from "react";